About Green Burial Massachusetts

 In 2019, Eva was nominated for the Green Burial Council Leadership Award, which is presented to an individual, organization, or business that has demonstrated foresight, innovation and extraordinary commitment to the environment through sustainability and attainability in the area of human death care practices.

-Jo Oltman, Director
+Jo Oltman, President and Director

 Joan Pillsbury, Treasurer and Director